Indians Speak Out Against Racism in South Korea

 Immigrants in South Korea, especially those from countries like India, are facing systemic discrimination and unfair treatment.
 A recent video by Nikita Thakur has shed light on the harsh realities faced by Indians in South Korea.
 The footage showcased banners in clubs and cities explicitly excluding Islam and Hindus, highlighting the discriminatory practices that immigrants are subjected to.
 Amid these challenges, India and South Korea are in talks to sign a migration agreement that aims to allow easier mobility for professionals of the two countries.

 The lack of support from the Korean community towards Indians facing discrimination in South Korea raises questions about the values and morale of South Koreans.
-As South Korea positions itself on the global stage, its values and ethical standards are under scrutiny.
 The moral imperative to address discrimination and stand up against injustice becomes increasingly important for the nation’s reputation and international standing.

 Young-Hee: Squid Game Doll